 Method 1: Snipping Tool – The classic choice

-- Once opened, click on the New button to take a screenshot.
+- Click New to start a screenshot.

 Related resource: How to Find Snipping Tool History in Windows 11 or 10